Monroe County, Indiana

 Sign up and receive critical community information.

 Receive emergency alerts and other important community news by signing up for Monroe County Alert.
-This systems enables us to provide you with critical information quickly, such as tornado warnings, road closures, missing persons and evacuations that are specific to Monroe County.
+This system enables us to provide you with critical information quickly, such as tornado warnings, road closures, missing persons, and evacuations that are specific to Monroe County.

-To keep up to date on the current travel status of Monroe County, click here Travel Advisory Map Link
+To keep up to date on the current travel status of Monroe County, check out the Travel Status Map:

 EMERGENCY PREPAREDNESS KITS